hyperledger-archives/education-cryptomoji/code/part-two/README.md

 | ------------- | --------------- | --------------------
 | `5f4d76`      | `02`            | `1b96dbb5322e410816dd41d93571801e751a4f0cc455d8bd58f5f8ad3d67cb`

-Since collections are only allowed one sire listing, they can be stored under a nearly identical address.
-The only difference will be the type prefix: `02`.
+Since collections are only allowed one, sire listings can be stored under a nearly identical address as collections.
+The identifier hash is the same first 62 characters of a SHA-512 hash of the owner's public key.
+The only difference between a collection's address and its sire listing's will be the type prefix:
+`02`.

 ### Payloads